gcjordi/skincancer_edgeai_jetsonnano_demo/README.md

 Dataset: HAM10000 (only part for demo)

-Functionality: classify skin lesions (malignant cancer or benign tumor) using Edge AI Computing, with a simple photograph taken by the user.
+Functionality: classify skin lesions (malignant cancer or benign tumor) using Edge AI Computing, with a simple image taken by the user.

 P.S: It can also work in WebApp: https://github.com/gcjordi/skinlesionanalyzer_webapp_jgc